pusher/libPusher/README.md

 The latest release is 1.2.
 A list of changes can be found in the [CHANGELOG](CHANGELOG.md).

+Important note: As of 1.3, libPusher no longer includes the JSONKit JSON parsing library.
+By default, libPusher now uses the native `NSJSONSerialization` class, only available on iOS 5.0 or OSX 10.7 and above.

+libPusher retains runtime support for JSONKit for those who still need to support older platforms - in order for this to work, you must manually link JSONKit yourself.

+If you are using CocoaPods, this is as simple as explicitly adding JSONKit to your Podfile (previously, it would have been installed by CocoaPods as a libPusher dependency).

 Detailed installation instructions can be found [in the wiki](https://github.com/lukeredpath/libPusher/wiki/Adding-libPusher-to-your-project).

 ## Getting started